 What devices/equipment do you use to create your art?

 Currently a Macbook Pro along with an extra monitor and external trackpad and keyboard.
 For my photos I have my iPhone, my mirrorless Fuji and a Canon PAS (point and shoot).

 Which apps/programs do you use to create your art and which are your favourites?

 Do you use images from stock sites as well as your own photos and if so, which are your favourites and why?

 No, I don’t use stock images.

-Do you find that digital art is often dismissed as a valid art form?
+And finally, do you find that digital art is often dismissed as a valid art form?

 I’ve had art gallery owners turn their noses up to my kind of art as not being legitimate art.
 They believe that I just push a button or drag a mouse and that the computer creates the art.
 My tools are tools like paint brushes and chisels.
 In the rest of the world, I don’t experience that kind of reaction; people respond positively and aren’t concerned about what my tools are.